 How local climate affects size of your AC, and electrical costs:

-Summers temperatures in OH (which is located in Climate Zone 2) average 83.4 °F, are generally mild, and require normal AC run times, of about 10.3 hours per day.
+Summers temperatures in MA (which is located in Climate Zone 2) average 83.4 °F, are generally mild, and require normal AC run times, of about 10.3 hours per day.
 Your estimated cost of running your AC is around $882/year, for a 16 SEER system.
 See Climate Zone/Region map below:

-For most homeowners in OH, a 16 SEER Central HVAC unit will be the best balance of price and energy efficiency, and yield an average ROI of 5 years, when upgrading from an old 9 SEER HVAC system.
+For most homeowners in MA, a 16 SEER Central HVAC unit will be the best balance of price and energy efficiency, and yield an average ROI of 5 years, when upgrading from an old 9 SEER HVAC system.
 Let's take a deeper look and energy savings and ROI in the next section, and hou you can reduce your energy costs.

-Below we will look at different SEER ratings, and cost savings, which you can expect by upgrading your HVAC system, as well as ROI, or how long your new Central Air unit will take to pay for itself in energy savings in Ohio.
+Below we will look at different SEER ratings, and cost savings, which you can expect by upgrading your HVAC system, as well as ROI, or how long your new Central Air unit will take to pay for itself in energy savings in Massachusetts.

 In regards to cooling your home, an old 9 SEER AC will do the same job as the most modern 24 SEER heat pump.
 The main differnece is in mow much it will cost you to run your AC.
 There is of course some small "comfort" differences, where 24 SEER ac runs smoothly, and 9 SEER unit will have on/off cycles, but they both provide equal amount of cooling.